-The Doomsday Clock Is Now 30 Seconds Closer To Midnight
+The Doomsday Clock Is Reset: Closest To Midnight Since The 1950s

 Last year, the Doomsday Clock's setting didn't change from 2015, when it jumped two notches to three minutes before midnight — the closest it had been to midnight since the early era of above-ground hydrogen bomb testing.

 Created in 1947, the Doomsday Clock was conceived by scientists who had participated in the Manhattan Project.
-Initially seen as an indicator of the likelihood of disastrous nuclear conflict, it now also includes other threats, such as climate change, biological weapons and cyber threats.
+Initially seen as an indicator of the likelihood of disastrous nuclear conflict, it now also includes other threats, such as climate change, biological weapons and cyberthreats.

 It's the first time in the Doomsday Clock's 70-year history that the advisory board has adjusted the clock by 30 seconds.